 Terminology and Standards – ISO 704, ISO 1087 & More

-Types of Terminology Standards
+Types of terminology standards

 Terminology standards can broadly be grouped into different categories: